NMDC sets new production record amid pandemic

-New Delhi, Feb 2 (IANS) The National Mineral Development Corporation (NMDC), the country's largest iron ore producer, had registered its highest ever level of sales and production in January, beating market expectations amid the Covid-19 pandemic.
+New Delhi: The National Mineral Development Corporation (NMDC), the country's largest iron ore producer, had registered its highest ever level of sales and production in January, beating market expectations amid the Covid-19 pandemic.

 The company's iron ore production for the month of January 2021 stood at 3.86 million tonnes (MT) against the production level of 3.31 MT in January 2020, thereby registering a growth of 16.7 per cent.
 January 2021 production and sales were the highest ever for the month since the inception of NMDC, a company statement said.